 Testosterone is a steroid hormone (an androgen) made in the testicles and in the adrenal glands.
-Testosterone has a variety of functions in men and is produced in high amounts in both males during puberty.
+Testosterone has a variety of functions in men and is produced in high amounts in both males and females during puberty.
 Testosterone can be tested to check for several medical conditions in males.
+If you have low testosterone, you may be able to get treatment online.

 About testosterone level testing